-- Various walls, cisterns, a reservoir and a colonnaded, paved street
+- Various walls, cisterns, and a colonnaded, paved street

 Day Six: Allie’s last day.
 We slept in and enjoyed a leisurely stroll around town, stopping for Turkish coffee.
-Bought some dried fruit, almonds and bananas and ate a picnic lunch along the promenade.
+We bought some dried fruit, almonds, and bananas, and ate a picnic lunch along the promenade.

-We celebrated Allie’s trip over dinner with another Mediterranean feast.
+Over dinner, we celebrated Allie’s trip with another Mediterranean feast.
 At the end the restaurant manager served us complimentary glasses of brandy.
 Along the waterfront, we stopped to listen to one of the bands we’ve been hearing from our balcony all week.
 While they played and sang, young people danced, waving their arms and shaking their shoulders, the men dancing with the men and the women dancing with the women.

 South of the buffer zone, I didn’t see a single stray dog during my six-week stay.
-Instead, feral cats are ubiquitous.
-Countless colonies of them laze in the sun and sniff for scraps under the café tables.
+Instead, feral cats were everywhere.
+Countless colonies of them lazed in the sun and sniffed for scraps under the café tables.
 As I walked to my hotel in Lefkosia one night, I counted forty of them within three blocks.
 They appear well fed, but are scruffy, their fur matted, their faces scarred from fighting.

 Feral cats in the south.
 Stray dogs in the north.
 A world apart.